Quantifying Data Similarity Using Cross Learning: Applications to Real-world Data

 \subsection{eICU Mortality Prediction}

-ICUs provide critical care for life-threatening conditions but at high cost, motivating the need for accurate post-ICU survival prediction \citep{halpern2010critical,halpern2015critical,stacy2011progressive}.
-Using the \emph{eICU Collaborative Research Database} \citep{pollard2018eicu}, we construct features from demographic, hospital, and admission physiological variables after cleaning and balancing records.
-The hospital with the highest post-ICU mortality rate (9.47\%) is used as the target, and 11 others as source datasets.
+ICUs provide critical care for life-threatening conditions, but at high cost, which motivates the need for accurate post-ICU survival prediction \citep{halpern2015critical,stacy2011progressive}.
+Using the \emph{eICU Collaborative Research Database} \citep{pollard2018eicu}, we construct features from demographic information, hospital characteristics, and admission physiological variables after data cleaning and class balancing.
+The hospital with the highest post-ICU mortality rate (9.47\%) is selected as the target dataset, and 10 other hospitals are treated as source datasets.

-We evaluated dataset similarity using the \emph{ensemble CLS}, based on logistic regression, linear and radial SVMs, and XGBoost, and mapped each $\mathcal{D}^{(s)}$ to a transferability zone.
-All 11 sources fell into the \emph{positive transfer zone} (PT), suggesting potential transfer benefits.
-To validate this, we followed the experimental framework described in \citet{wang2023art}.
-We split $\mathcal{D}^{(t)}$, consisting of 43 survivors and 43 non-survivors, into 30 training samples per class and repeated 50 times for evaluation.
-Random Forest achieved a baseline test error 0.408 and was adopted as the base classifier.
-We compared four transfer learning methods: Native (Nat), TrAdaBoost (TrA), Dynamic TrAdaBoost (DTrA), and ART across all 11 source datasets.
+We evaluate dataset similarity using the \emph{ensemble CLS}, based on logistic regression, linear and radial SVMs, and XGBoost, and map each source dataset $\mathcal{D}^{(s)}$ to a transferability zone.
+Among the 10 source datasets, 6 fall into the \emph{positive transfer zone} (PT), suggesting strong potential transfer benefit, while the remaining 4 fall into the \emph{ambiguous zone} (AZ), indicating uncertain transferability.

+To validate these predictions, we compute the Average Relative Error Reduction (RER) defined in Section~\ref{RER}.
+For each dataset, we randomly split $\mathcal{D}^{(t)}$ or $\mathcal{D}^{(s)}$ into 70\% training data and 30\% test data, and repeat the evaluation 50 times.
+Following \citet{wang2023art}, we adopt Random Forest as the base classifier for all transfer learning methods.
+We compare four transfer learning approaches: Direct Concatenation, TrAdaBoost, Dynamic TrAdaBoost (DTrAdaBoost), and ART, across all 10 source datasets.

-Table~\ref{tab:eicu_results_relred} reports the \textit{relative error reduction} on the target hospital when transferring from each of the 11 source hospitals.
-Each value is computed as $ \text{Relative Error Reduction} = \frac{e_0 - e_{\text{transfer}}}{e_0}, $ where \(e_0 = 0.408\) denotes the baseline test error of the target-only model, and \(e_{\text{transfer}}\) represents the test error obtained when applying a transfer learning method using a particular source dataset.
-A positive relative error reduction indicates that the transfer learning method improves performance (achieving a lower error), whereas a negative value indicates no improvement or performance degradation.
-The best-performing transfer method consistently outperformed the target-only baseline.
-These results align with the ensemble CLS predictions, confirming that all source datasets contributed positively to transfer learning.
+Table~\ref{tab:eicu_results_relred} reports the Average RER for each source dataset under the four transfer learning methods.
+A positive Average RER indicates that transfer learning improves performance (i.e., reduces classification error), while a negative value indicates no improvement or performance degradation.
+For all source datasets classified into the PT zone, at least two transfer learning methods improve performance, and Direct Concatenation consistently yields performance gains.
+For the datasets in the AZ zone, datasets 3 and 7 show performance improvement under all four methods, while for datasets 5 and 8, only one of the four methods achieves improvement.